The young man was all cried out.

-Even if you aren’t a fan of professional wrestling, you likely have heard The Rock’s most popular catchphrase, and can picture the signature look that goes with it: the intense gaze accentuated by one eyebrow arching upward.
+Even if you aren’t a fan of professional wrestling, you likely have heard The Rock’s most famous catchphrase.
+You can picture the signature look that goes with it: the intense gaze accentuated by one eyebrow arching upward.

 Surprisingly, that was not likely a skill he honed on the football field.
-When he played football, had a reputation as a quiet, polite, respectful guy.
+When he played football, he was a quiet, polite, respectful guy.
 But his teammates do recognize the fast-talking, quick on his feet character he’s come to embody.
 The Rock seems to be a composite of the many colorful characters Dwayne Johnson encountered throughout his football career.

 Perhaps that’s why it takes no time at all to scratch the surface of The Rock and find that warm, gentle soul underneath.
-It takes moxie to create an entire persona, and yet remain so grounded in your own sense of self.
+It takes moxie to create an entire persona yet remains grounded in your sense of self.

 Do you smell what The Rock is cooking?